DIRECTORS CHARITABLE FOUNDATION PRIVACY, DATA USE & COPYRIGHT STATEMENT

 ABOUT THIS PRIVACY NOTICE

 At the Directors Charitable Foundation (DCF) we respect your privacy and commit to protecting your personal data.
-This part of our privacy notice explains what we do with your personal data, why we want to use it, how we protect it and what rights you have to control or use of it.
+This part of our privacy notice explains what we do with your personal data, why we want to use it, how we protect it and what rights you have to control our use of it.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 This privacy notice applies to the personal data that we process through our interactions with individuals in the course of running our charity.
-It applies to direct communications and to our website.
+It applies to both direct communications and to our website.